Tristan und Isolde: Mysticism and spirituality

-Wagner scholar John Pohanka has written on the spiritual influences in Wagner's works, commenting that they not only contribute material to the libretto but how the power of the Wagnerian music and drama can itself invoke a transformative, ineffable experience in some audience members comparable to a mystical experience.
+Wagner scholar John Pohanka has written that not only do Wagner's libretti exhibit spiritual influences, but his music and drama invoke transformative, ineffable experiences in some listeners comparable to mystical experiences.

-Given the influence of Schopenhauer and the apparent framing of Tristan und Isolde as a tragedy, many have remarked on the opera's "pessimism".
-On this, British scholar George Ainslie Hight wrote in 1912:
+Given Schopenhauer's influence and the apparent framing of Tristan und Isolde as a tragedy, many have remarked on its "pessimism".
+Of this, British scholar George Ainslie Hight wrote in 1912:

 Such is Wagner's pessimism: it is the pessimism of the Vedânta philosophy; that is to say, it is most clearly formulated in that system, and in the Upanishads upon which it rests, but really it is the common basis of all religions.
 It breathes in the poems of Hafiz, in the philosophy of Parmenides, Plato, and the Stoics, in the profound wisdom of Ecclesiastes, in mediaeval mysticism, and the faith of the early Christian Church.
 Buddhism and Christianity are both pessimist in their origin.